 We all want to feel safe to explore and connect with each other!
 We know people have different beliefs around COVID and being safe with it, and we ask you to please abide by these guidelines to protect the organizers and other attendees.

-Accommodations are tarp covered camping (bring your own gear and bedding) or rent our tent and tarp.
+Accommodations include tarp covered camping (bring your own gear and bedding) or use our private tents and tarps.

-We have 5 cabins which can be rented onsite.
+We have 5 cabins which can be used onsite.
 An offsite option of a more expensive private room in a nearby vacation rental is also a possibility.

-There are various sizes and costs of cabins, but they are claimed very quickly so if you want one, register ASAP.
+There are various sizes of cabins, but they are claimed very quickly so if you want one, register ASAP.

 If you would like a more roomy and private option, you can rent a smaller Quonset hut, which is a large walk in rounded tent cabin, which houses 2 to 4 people on single and double beds, for an additional cost. .